 As they are only available to new customers you can only take advantage of these offers once with any single bookie, so you’re obviously not going to be able to claim them every day.
 There are, however, a number of sites who offer them, and if used wisely they can provide exceptional value.
 What’s more, most of the sites that offer these kinds of deals to new customers also tend to run regular price boosts for their existing customers, albeit not to the same degree.

 You’re also not going to be able to bet whatever you like – the bookies aren’t stupid – so most of these bets are limited to £5 or £10.
-Some of the sillier bets have even lower limits such as £1, but these tend to be on ‘sure things’ such as 33/1 for Chelsea to beat Scarborough.
+Some of the sillier bets have even lower limits such as £1, but these tend to be on bets that are extremely likely to win such as 33/1 for Chelsea to beat Scarborough.

 Many also give you a free bet if you lose, so even if your supposed ‘sure thing’ does somehow end up going down the drain, you’ll still get something else out of it.